 Patients with thyroid eye disease can have any of the following symptoms:

 - Eye pain and strain

-- Tight or pulling sensation when looking up, down or side
+- Tight or pulling sensation when looking up, down or to the side

 - Double vision that varies with direction of gaze

 - Loss of vision in one or both eyes (THIS IS AN EMERGENCY)